Nikon D4 vs Panasonic G7

 - Less heavy: Has a lower weight (by 930g or 69 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced into a lower priced category (89 percent cheaper at launch).

 - More modern: Reflects 3 years and 4 months of technical progress since the D4 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G7 is the clear winner of the contest (15 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7 emerges as the winner of the match-up (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.